-In the case Mary Hill and Larry Adams both are overallocated some place in the schedule.
-We will need to look at other views to get more information.
+In the case of Mary Hill and Larry Adams, both are overallocated somewhere in the schedule.
+We will need to look at other views to get additional information.

-The Resource Graph view will show what days a resource is overallocationed in a graphic format.
+The Resource Graph view will show what days a resource is over-allocated in a graphic format.

-To get to the Resource Graph:
+To view the Resource Graph:

 Task Gantt chart Resource Graph

-Click on the slider at the bottom of the left side of the screen to scroll through the resources.
+Click the slider at the bottom of the left of the screen to scroll through the resources.
 Stop when a resource name is in red.

 Resource Next overallocation button

-The graphic bars will advance until the first overallocation.
-Continue clicking the “Next Overallocation” button until all overallocations are viewed.
-An error message will show when all overallocations are shown for a particular resource.
+The graphic bars will advance to the first overallocated resource.
+Continue clicking the Next Overallocation button until all overallocations have been viewed.
+An error message will display when all overallocations are shown for a particular resource.

-The view below shows Mary Hill has a capacity line where her 100% level is.
-The blue bars below the line are within limits.
-The red bars above the line represent over the limit based on Mary’s resource calendar.
-At the bottom is an indicator for Peak Units.
-This represents how many resources would be needed to accomplish the work at the current level of assignment by this resource.
+The view below shows Mary Hill’s 100% capacity shows an indicator line.
+The blue bars below the line are within her 100% capacity limits.
+The red bars above the line represent her overallocations based on her resource calendar.
+Peak Units are displayed in the lower portion of the graphic.
+This represents the number of resources required to accomplish the work at the current level of assignment by this resource.
 This example shows that we will need 600% of Mary or 6 Mary’s to complete the work.